-The efforts completed during FYs 2010 and 2011 will identify best practices in power system modeling and optimization and allow the Commission to pursue voluntary adoptions of the identified best practices.
-If appropriate, in FY 2012 the Commission will initiate a rulemaking to further encourage adoption of the identified best practices.
+The efforts completed during FYs 2010 and 2011 will allow the Commission to pursue voluntary adoptions of best practices and innovative new practices in power system modeling and optimization.
+If appropriate, in FY 2013 the Commission will conduct additional workshops and engage in further outreach to facilitate implementation of the identified best practices and innovative modeling enhancements.